Cubs vs. Padres MLB Betting Odds, Trends & Prediction

 Cubs vs. Padres MLB Betting Trends

+The total has gone OVER in 5 of Chi Cubs’ last 6 games

+The total has gone UNDER in 5 of San Diego’s last 6 games

+Over/Under has gone OVER in 5 of Chi Cubs’ last 6 games against an opponent in the National League

-Padres are 6-15 SU in their last 21 games against an opponent in the National League Central Division
+The total has gone UNDER in 5 of San Diego’s last 6 games against an opponent in the National League

-Cubs are 2-12 SU in their last 14 games on the road

-Padres are 18-7 SU in their last 25 games when playing as the favorite

 Cubs vs. Padres MLB BETTING PREDICTION